 Perhaps the single most popular time for Italians to take a vacation the week of “Ferragosto,” the summer holiday that falls on August 15.
 This is the time when shops and restaurants close, people head to the beach or the countryside, and all of Italy is on holiday.

-The origins of the holiday purportedly go back to ancient times, when it was basically a harvest festival.
+Although it might seem like a European version of a Labor Day picnic, the origins of the holiday purportedly go back to ancient times, when it was basically a harvest festival.
 As with so many ancient feast days, it was appropriated by the Church, and Roman Catholics will recognize the date as being that of the Assumption of the Blessed Virgin.
 In the 20th Century it was declared a national holiday by none other than Mussolini.

 Regardless of its origins, it remains the time when Italians take a break, relax, exit the hot cities for the countryside or beaches, and of course eat!